sola-st/LintQ/README.md

 1. Congratulations you have successfully analyzed your first quantum programs with LintQ and collected some warnings!

 ## Extra: Run LintQ to Analyze the full LintQ dataset
-This is an in-depth run that takes long time.
+This is an in-depth run that takes up to 3h on machine with 32GB RAM and 16 cores.
 You can run the LintQ analysis on the entire dataset as to reproduce the entire study.

 1. Make sure that your dataset is in the `data/dataset/exp_v08` folder
 1. Run the queries on the LintQ dataset and produce an analysis output at the given path (e.g., `data/datasets/lintq_full_results.sarif`)